sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 be assigned to once.
 Thus, each instruction represents one operation.
-Because LLVM's in memory intermediate representation stores pointers to instructions' operands, we can build a program's static data flow graph by inserting edges whenever operands are used.
+Because LLVM's in memory intermediate representation stores pointers to instructions' operands, we can build a program's static data flow graph by inserting edges to an instruction and from each of its operands.
 We narrow the project's scope to only consider acyclic subgraphs by considering subgraphs only within basic block boundaries, which lack branching control flow.

 [ssa]: https://en.wikipedia.org/wiki/Static_single_assignment_form